We all know what interior designers do: they think up home designs, lay the groundwork for a renovation, and ensure that

 Having said that, the best designers are also the ones who are keen to know what you want and will do their best to bring your dream home to life, even if it means working within (reasonable) budget constraints.
 So be sure to find a renovation partner like that!

-Request for a free quote, and we'll recommend you 5 interior firms based on your renovation requirements!
+Request for a free quote, and we'll recommend you up to 5 interior firms based on your renovation requirements!

 All recommendations made by Qanvast will be eligible for the Qanvast Guarantee.
 This opt-in programme safeguards up to $50,000 of your renovation deposits for complete peace of mind.